bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 * `Differentiable manifolds and smooth maps <http://www.maths.manchester.ac.uk/~tv/Teaching/Differentiable%20Manifolds/2010-2011/1-manifolds.pdf>`__, Theodore Voronov.
 * [1] `"Manifolds (playlist)" <https://www.youtube.com/playlist?list=PLeFwDGOexoe8cjplxwQFMvGLSxbOTUyLv>`__, Robert Davie (YouTube)
 * [2] `"What is a Manifold?" <https://www.youtube.com/playlist?list=PLRlVmXqzHjUQHEx63ZFxV-0Ortgf-rpJo>`__, XylyXylyX (YouTube)

+..
+[1] The word "metric" is ambiguous here.
+Sometimes it refers to the metric tensor (as we're using it), and sometimes it refers to a distance function as in metric spaces.
+The confusing part is that a metric tensor can be used to define a metric (distance function)!